 Which will divide a by $2^b$ , store the quotient in "c" and the remainder in "d".
-If $b \leq 0$ then the function simply copies a over to "c" and zeroes d.
+If $b \le 0$ then the function simply copies a over to "c" and zeroes d.
 The variable d may be passed as a NULL value to signal that the remainder is not desired.
+The division itself is implemented as a left-shift operation of a by b bits.